nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Add a contact with the specified details.
 * `NAME` should only contain alphanumeric characters, spaces and round brackets.
 * Duplicated names is strictly not allowed.
 Please include a unique identifier like "Ryan Tan (Sec 1)".
 * `NAME` with symbols like "s/o" and "d/o" will not be allowed.
-Please write without these symbols.
+However, so and do are accepted, please write without these symbols.
 * `NAME` with additional white spaces in between terms will be taken as it is.
 * `PHONE_NUMBER` can must be a non-negative integers
 * `PHONE_NUMBER` can start with any number.